 Compared to conventional boilers and emitter systems that operate at around 70-80°C, heat pumps have a flow temperature (the temperature water flows around your emitter system) of around 35-50°C. This has led to a somewhat misleading term of heat pump radiators being called ‘oversized’, when in actual fact they’re accurately sized as part of the survey process.

 These following factors all determine the size of radiators needed:

 - Ambient temperature (for instance your bedroom may not need as much heat as your living room)

 In terms of cost, replacing your radiators for a heat pump system varies.
 Typical radiators can cost anywhere between £100 and £300 depending on type and style but in many cases radiators are already oversized for the room.
 It might also be more economical to improve your home’s insulation instead of replacing radiators.
-Another alternative worth looking into is underfloor heating, as it can effectively heat a room at the lower end of the flow temperature band (around 35°C), which is when the heat pump performs most efficiently.

 What we do

 We aim for as low a flow temperature as your property will permit.
 We then accurately size and specify the most suitable radiator model to achieve this flow temperature based on the heat loss of the room and the radiator manufacturer’s heat output rating.
 This is all part of our Home Assessment and the findings will be detailed in the comprehensive report you’ll receive.

 Want to find out how much your Heat Pump will cost?